-The Legal, Regulatory & Conduct Risk Committee, which comprises the General Counsel and other senior managers, supports the Board Risk Committee through the Executive Risk Committee by overseeing the manner in which The Nottingham conducts business with its members and customers.
+The Legal, Regulatory & Conduct Risk Committee, supports the Board Risk Committee through the Executive Risk Committee by overseeing the manner in which The Nottingham conducts business with its members and customers.

 It achieves this by ensuring effective governance and control frameworks are in place, maintained and monitored.
 In addition, the Committee will identify and drive actions to address priorities for improvement that will enable The Nottingham to deliver and sustain self-imposed targets in customer satisfaction and ensuring good customer outcomes.